sermons/ambition/slides/slides.md

 ---
 [4](# "ref")
 I made great works. <br>
-I built houses and planted vineyards for myself.
+I built houses and planted vineyards for myself.<br>
 [5](# "ref")
 I made myself gardens and parks, <br>
 and planted in them all kinds of fruit trees. <br>